Kimberlynolsin/LegalLink-Client/README.md

 ## Installation Steps ##

+Step 1: Copy and paste this code in order to clone the repository `git clone https://github.com/Kimberlynolsin/LegalLink-Client.git`

-Step 1: Install all packages/ dependencies.
+Step 2: Install all packages/ dependencies.
 To do so run, `npm i`

-Step 2: To start the app run,
+Step 3: To start the app run,
 `npm start`